Four of the best triathletes in the world have announced a new challenge for the year 2022, to lower the 7 hours in IRONMAN in men and 8 in women.

 In addition to promoting the physical and social benefits of sport, Pho3nix also provides youth with the resources and educational development to promote the positive values and attitudes that sport provides and which become life skills.

-«If they succeed would elevate these great athletes to rock stars of endurance sport.
+"If they get it I would elevate these great athletes to rock stars of endurance sport. "

 "If Alistair or Kristian fall below 7 o'clock or Nicola or Lucy from 8 o'clock, it would elevate these great athletes to rock stars of endurance sport.
 I really mean it.

 What they are attempting is almost the perfect multi-sport endurance athletic challenge.
 Physical brutality is one thing, but the anguish and mental suffering charged with it are not advertised.

 It's really an attempt at #DefyImpossible "

 The challenge is being promoted by a campaign titled Defy The Impossible And it's designed not only to impact the elite end of the sport, but also to drive change and inspire people at the grassroots level.